 Listen to your lawn mower.
 You can tell there are times when the engine just doesn’t sound as strong.
 You can hear and feel your mower begin to lose power.
 There are many different reasons why your mower can experience a loss of power.

-I’ll explain more about loss of power and what you can to diagnose and prevent this condition in your lawn mower.
+I’ll explain more about the loss of power and what you can do to diagnose and prevent this condition in your lawn mower.

 Reasons Why Your Mower Loses Power

 Your lawn mower can lose power when too much load is being put on the engine.
 Too much load is when the mower is expected to work harder than normal because you are operating under tougher conditions due to one of the following:

 - Too Much Ground Speed – Slow down the speed of your mower so it can better handle the grass cutting.
 Also, slow the ground speed when operating on inclines.

 - Mowing wet, tall or thick grass – Expect your mower to have to work harder when you are cutting wet, tall, or thick grass.
 I recommend mowing dry grass because you will receive a better cut, you’ll have less buildup of grass under the deck and you’ll put less load on the engine.